karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 Kubernetes cluster upgrade using `kubeadm` as production setup
 ----------------------------------------------------------------
-upgrade can be done in 2 steps, 1st upgrade master node, then upgrade the worker nodes. the master going to doen't effect the running application running in workernode, but the k8s services are not accessable as we bringdown the k8s api-server & schedulesrs.
+upgrade can be done in 2 steps, 1st upgrade master node, then upgrade the worker nodes. the master going down doen't effect the running application running in workernode, but the k8s services are not accessable as we bringdown the k8s api-server & schedulesrs.

 	strategy-1: bring down all with downtime, and bringup all post upgrade.
 	strategy-2: bringing down 1 by 1 and bringing up parallel, it doesn't require downtime